MarekBykowski/yocto-ci-manifest/README.md

 ## Run `Yocto-CI` `testimage` tests

 **Producing Yocto artifacts (steps above) is a one-shot action.** No need to re-produce them unless the source code there gets changed and you want to pull the changes in.
-For running the `testimage` tests all you need to do is to possibly write new tests and and run the commands from only this chapter.
+For running the `testimage` tests all you need to do is possibly write new tests and and run the commands from only this chapter.

 Each time you log out/in to `GNR` you have to source your Yocto/Yocto-CI env. for the machine you are looking for